samathaluca/fallen/README.md

     assert func(3) == 5
 ```

 I also used the TDD examples in the CI lessons to check that Flask was running and that deployment of the app would be successful using Heroku.
-These lessons have since been remmoved and I understand that TDD is not essential for this project but I have included my attempts to understand and use TDD in this write up as evidence that I do grasp the importance of TDD and did try to implement it.
+These lessons have since been removed and I understand that TDD is not essential for this project but I have included my attempts to understand and use TDD in this write up as evidence that I do grasp the importance of TDD and did try to implement it.

 5. Debug=True within app.py file in Gitpod IDE  listed errors and helped me test development at every small stage.

-6. The app was deployed to heroku early on because sometimes I did not understand why the code would not run from the debug and errors shown within Gitpod coomand line terminal.
+6. The app was deployed to heroku early on because sometimes I did not understand why the code would not run from the debug and errors shown within Gitpod command line terminal.
 Manual testing of whether or not the app would run in heroku gave me more detailed explanatons of the error.
 Heroku Debug was relied upon for early testing.

 7. Manual app.py test example.
 ```